+The Chief Engineer of the Kansas Department of Agriculture, Division of Water Resources (Chief Engineer) was statutorily charged to make water available for appropriation in 1956 and the Ogallala/High Plains Aquifer was appropriated beyond a sustainable level prior to the formation of GMD3 (1976).
+After district formation, demands for local management tools generated a response by the legislature to make recorded water rights mandatory (June 1, 1978).
+The resulting historical program for the Ogallala/High Plains Aquifer water supply by GMD3 has been one of controlled decline and distributed demand to manage shared groundwater access for economic growth.

 All Kansans rely heavily on agriculture-based water use occurring within GMD3 to sustain the local and state economy.
 Irrigated corn and wheat in SW KS contributes more to the Kansas economy than the Gross Regional Product (GRP) of 82 of Kansas’s counties and contributes more jobs than 65 of Kansas’s counties.
 This is due in large part to the available affordable groundwater supply.
 The development of the Ogallala/High Plains Aquifer has secured a reliable supply of food, fuel, and fiber to world markets.
 Local irrigated grain and forage supplies and an arid climate have made southwest Kansas an attractive location for livestock and dairy industries.
-Many Agriculture related industries have located in the district in order to remain in close proximity to the benefits of irrigation, allowing the economy to grow significantly over the past 60 years.
+Many Agriculture related industries have located in the district in order to be in close proximity to the benefits and advantages of irrigation and climate, allowing the economy to grow significantly over the past 60 years.
 So too has the efficient management of project water use grown to produce more economy with less water use.
-The district economy can be sustained and grow where water flows and is carefully managed by the drop.
+The district economy can be sustained and grow where water flows and is carefully managed.